krivenko/ezARPACK/doc/index.rst

   eigenvectors are accessible to the calling code in a compatible format too.

-  Besides covering a range of popular matrix frameworks, ezARPACK allows for easy :ref:`addition of new backends <storage>` via specialization of a traits structure.
+  Besides covering a range of popular matrix frameworks, ezARPACK allows for easy :ref:`addition of new backends <new_backend>` via specialization of a traits structure.

 You can learn about library's capabilities and the most common usage patterns from the :ref:`guide`.
 For an in-depth description of ezARPACK's API